-Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and might turn out to be a steal for Seattle

 Jones has what coaches call ‘FBI’

-The fact that things “just happen quicker’’ at guard may make that spot a better fit for Jones, who, at 6 feet, 4 inches and 293 pounds, was regarded by some scouts as not necessarily having a classic tackle’s physique.
+The fact that things “just happen quicker’’ at guard might make that spot a better fit for Jones, who, at 6 feet, 4 inches and 293 pounds, was regarded by some scouts as not necessarily having a classic tackle’s physique.
 Solari says the Seahawks learned quickly that Jones is a quick learner and quick processor of what he sees on the field.

 “He’s got great, we call it ‘FBI’ — football intelligence,’’ Solari said.
-“He just has a great feel for the game and awareness and he is able to kind of slow the game down.
+“He just has a great feel for the game and awareness, and he is able to kind of slow the game down.

 “He has a nice feel for understanding angles and adjustments,’’ Solari said.
 “Not everybody has it.’’